MarSaKi/ETPNav/README.md

 🔥Winner of the [RxR-Habitat Challenge](https://embodied-ai.org/cvpr2022) in CVPR 2022. [[Challenge Report]](https://arxiv.org/abs/2206.11610) [[Challenge Certificate]](https://marsaki.github.io/assets/cert/rxr-habitat-cert.pdf)

-Vision-language navigation is a task that requires an agent to follow instructions to navigate in environments.
-It becomes increasingly crucial in the field of embodied AI, with potential applications in autonomous navigation, search and rescue, and human-robot interaction.
-In this paper, we propose to address a more practical yet challenging counterpart setting - vision-language navigation in continuous environments (VLN-CE).
-To develop a robust VLN-CE agent, we propose a new navigation framework, ETPNav, which focuses on two critical skills: 1) the capability to abstract environments and generate long-range navigation plans, and 2) the ability of obstacle-avoiding control in continuous environments.
+This work tackles a practical yet challenging VLN setting - vision-language navigation in continuous environments (VLN-CE).
+To develop a robust VLN-CE agent, we propose a new navigation framework, ETPNav, which focuses on two critical skills: **1) the capability to abstract environments and generate long-range navigation plans, and 2) the ability of obstacle-avoiding control in continuous environments**.
 ETPNav performs online topological mapping of environments by self-organizing predicted waypoints along a traversed path, without prior environmental experience.
 It privileges the agent to break down the navigation procedure into high-level planning and low-level control.
 Concurrently, ETPNav utilizes a transformer-based cross-modal planner to generate navigation plans based on topological maps and instructions.
 The plan is then performed through an obstacle-avoiding controller that leverages a trial-and-error heuristic to prevent navigation from getting stuck in obstacles.
-Experimental results demonstrate the effectiveness of the proposed method.
-ETPNav yields more than **10%** and **20%** improvements over prior state-of-the-art on R2R-CE and RxR-CE datasets, respectively.
+Experimental results demonstrate the effectiveness of the proposed method. **ETPNav yields more than 10% and 20% improvements** over prior state-of-the-art on R2R-CE and RxR-CE datasets, respectively.

 <div align="center">
     <img src="assets/overview.png", width="1000">